azmainamin/advent_of_code_2018/README.md

 # advent_of_code_2018
-Advent of Code 2018 challenges
+Advent of Code 2018 challenges: https://adventofcode.com/